- Carrie Underwood - Interview (AOL Sessions)

 - Carrie Underwood - Good Girl (Behind the Scenes)

-Despite her hectic career as a country music star -- which included carrying her Some Hearts tour through the fall of 2006 -- Underwood found the time to finish her degree and become a spokesperson for People for the Ethical Treatment of Animals (who named her 2005's World's Sexiest Vegetarian).
+Despite her hectic career as a country music star -- which included carrying her tour through the fall of 2006 -- Underwood found the time to finish her degree.
 "Before He Cheats" was released as Underwood's third single late in 2006, and became her third country number one and her fourth total number one hit.

 That December, she won five Billboard Music Awards: Album of the Year, Top 200 Female Artist of the Year, Female Country Artist, New Country Artist, and Country Album of the Year.
 Early in 2007, Underwood began work on her second album, while "Wasted" became the fourth single taken from Some Hearts; she performed it on an episode of [muzeItalic]American Idol[/muzeItalic] that March, and the following month it hit number one on the Hot Country Songs Chart.
-Underwood gathered more accolades by winning three awards at the 2007 CMT Awards -- Video of the Year, Female Video of the Year, and Video Director of the Year for "Before He Cheats" -- and taking home two Grammys.
+Underwood gathered more accolades by winning two awards at the 2007 CMT Awards -- Video of the Year and Female Video of the Year for "Before He Cheats" -- and taking home two Grammys.

 She also took home three 2007 ACM Awards in May, which included Album of the Year for Some Hearts and Top Female Vocalist.
 She made another trip to [muzeItalic]American Idol[/muzeItalic] late in the month for the sixth season finale, where she sang "I'll Stand by You" to a standing ovation.

-During the show, Clive Davis recognized Underwood's sextuple-platinum sales; Underwood was the first country artist to sell that many copies of a debut album since LeAnn Rimes' Blue in 1996.
+During the show, Clive Davis recognized Underwood's sextuple-platinum sales; Underwood was the first country artist to sell that many copies of a debut album since LeAnn Rimes did it in 1996.
 She also appeared on Brad Paisley's album 5th Gear, which was released in June 2006.

-Riding on that swell of support, Underwood released the sophomore effort Carnival Ride in October 2007.
-Four of the album's tracks hit the top of the country charts, pushing the album to multi-million sales and earning her an additional Grammy Award.
+Riding on that swell of support, Underwood released her sophomore effort Carnival Ride in October 2007.
+Four of the album's tracks hit the top of the country charts, pushing the album to multi-million sales and earning her two additional Grammy Awards.

 Two years after the album's release, Underwood released her third studio effort, Play On, which found her devoting more focus than ever to her songwriting abilities.
 She co-wrote seven of the album's tracks, including the leadoff single, "Cowboy Casanova."
 Underwood's fourth studio album, Blown Away, released in the spring of 2012, was produced by her longtime collaborator Mark Bright, and driven by its hit lead single, "Good Girl," it showed her continued growth from [muzeItalic]American Idol[/muzeItalic] to savvy country-pop star.